peteroupc/html3dutil/doc/H3DU.Transform.md

 ### H3DU.Transform#setQuaternion(quat) <a id='H3DU.Transform_H3DU.Transform_setQuaternion'></a>

-Sets this transform's orientation in the form of a <a href="tutorial-glmath.md">quaternion</a> (a 4-element array for describing 3D rotations).
+Sets this transform's rotation in the form of a <a href="tutorial-glmath.md">quaternion</a> (a 4-element array for describing 3D rotations).
 Has no effect if a matrix was defined with H3DU.Transform#setMatrix and the transform wasn't reset yet with H3DU.Transform#resetTransform.